Liouville quantum gravity as a mating of trees: Introduction

-The strip approach is convenient because it turns out that an instance of the free boundary GFF on $\strip$ can be represented as $B_{2\Re{z}}$ (where $B$ is standard Brownian motion defined up to additive constant --- this function is constant on vertical line segments of the strip) plus a ``lateral noise'' given by the $(\cdot,\cdot)_\nabla$-orthogonal projection of the free boundary GFF on $\strip$ onto the subspace of functions on $\strip$ that have mean zero on each vertical segment (see Section~\ref{subsubsec::stripandcylinder}).
+The strip approach is convenient because it turns out that an instance of the free boundary GFF on $\strip$ can be represented as $B_{2\Re{z}}$ (where $B$ is standard Brownian motion defined up to additive constant --- this function is constant on vertical line segments of the strip) plus a ``lateral noise'' given by the $(\cdot,\cdot)_\nabla$-orthogonal projection ($(f,g)_\nabla = (2\pi)^{-1} \int \nabla f(x) \cdot \nabla g(x) dx$ is the usual Dirichlet inner product) of the free boundary GFF on $\strip$ onto the subspace of functions on $\strip$ that have mean zero on each vertical segment (see Section~\ref{subsubsec::stripandcylinder}).
 One obtains an unscaled quantum wedge by replacing $B_{2t}$ with $B_{2t} + at$ where $a = Q-\alpha \geq 0$ (again defined modulo additive constant).
-We remark that the parameter space $\W_\theta$ is actually less convenient to work with than either the strip of the half plane, and it will not be used outside of this subsection.
-(Moreover, in the future, the parameter $\theta$ will be used for another purpose: namely, to describe an angle from the theory of imaginary geometry.)
+We remark that the parameter space $\W_\vartheta$ is actually less convenient to work with than either the strip or the half plane, and it will not be used outside of this subsection.

+Now that we have defined an {\em unscaled} quantum wedge, we would like to go further and define a quantum wedge, which is defined as an actual random quantum surface --- as opposed to merely being defined modulo scaling.
+We will do this by defining a random pair $(D, h)$ where $D$ is the horizontal strip $\strip$ defined above.
+We emphasize from the start that it suffices to define $h$ modulo horizontal translation since a quantum surface is defined modulo the equivalence~\eqref{eqn::Qmap} and for any translation map $\psi(z) = z+a$ we have that $Q\log|\psi'| = 0$.

-A quantum wedge is the same as an unscaled quantum wedge except that $B_t$ is replaced by a closely related process whose graph is defined modulo horizontal translation, instead of modulo vertical translation.
-One simple way to describe this process is to say that it is the log of a Bessel process (started at $0$, with dimension $\delta =2+\frac{2}{\gamma}a$, with $\delta\geq 2$) parameterized to have quadratic variation $2du$ (see Figure~\ref{fig::besseltowedge}).
-This process is essentially a Brownian motion with drift (as explained in Proposition~\ref{prop::bessel_exponential_bm}) but the choice of how to translate the graph horizontally is somewhat arbitrary (and was chosen in Figure~\ref{fig::besseltowedge} to make the process reach $0$ for the first time at time $0$).
-In fact, if we use this approach, we can also consider Bessel processes of dimension $\delta \in(1,2)$, and define a quantum surface for each component of the Bessel process, as illustrated in Figure~\ref{fig::besseltowedge}.
+The definition of a quantum wedge on $\strip$ is the same as the definition of an unscaled quantum wedge on $\strip$, as described above, except that $B_{2t}+at$ is replaced by a closely related process $A_t$ whose graph is defined modulo horizontal translation, instead of modulo vertical translation.